TerrenceGao/R-for-Data-Science-learning-notes/R4DSP1.md

 ![plot of chunk unnamed-chunk-25](./image/unnamed-chunk-25-1.png)

 ### The Layered Grammar of Graphics
 Now we learned much more than how to make scatterplots, bar charts, and boxplots.
 We learned a foundation that we can use to make any type of plot with ggplot2.
-To see this, let??s add position adjustments, stats, coordinate systems, and faceting to our code template:
+To see this, let's add position adjustments, stats, coordinate systems, and faceting to our code template:

 ```r